noteed/noteed.com/notes/psu.md

 Turning on a power supply is done by a signal from the motherboard through its power plug.
 Indeed, testing a PSU when it is not connected to anything can be done by shorting two appropriate pins.
-In the packaging of my Seasonic Focus PX-850, there is a "power supply tester" that can be fitted to 24-pin motherboard connector, shorting the two appropriate pins.
+In the packaging of my Seasonic Focus PX-850, there is a "power supply tester" that can be fitted to the 24-pin motherboard connector, shorting the two appropriate pins.

 (I bought the above Seasonic PSU in june 2020 to build a [little workstation].)